 Thanks for the Memory!

 If you use a phone that doesn’t have plenty of storage, especially if you use downloaded maps, you may run out of space on your phone for pictures, video, and additional apps that you might need.
+I recommend a minimum of 64 GB of storage, but 128+ GB is better.

 A Better Option Coming for Phone and GPS